All scientific sessions

 4. Refractory LPS after maximal PPI & alginate: “Is it time for surgery or is it not reflux?”

-3 take-home messages aligned to consensus language
+3 take-home messages aligned to consensus language: Frank Zerbib (France)

 Session 8: Robotic Surgery